 Even though the note is a casual, personal congratulations, make sure that your spelling and grammar are correct, and avoid abbreviations and emojis.
 While this person is a friend, they are also a business contact, and in this context should be accorded the respect an associate deserves.
 Remember that your network is a key asset in your career trajectory, and making a good impression with all your colleagues will always be beneficial.

-What Information Should You Include in Your Note?
+What Information You Should You Include in Your Note

 If you're sending a note to a former colleague, and you haven't been in touch recently, you may want to let them know where and how you heard the news about their new position.
 You can say, "I saw on LinkedIn that you got a new job as account director over at Hayes and Burnes, and wanted to reach out to say congratulations."